mmgfrcs/rs2k19-fantasy-errand/GDD.md

   - Magnet: Grab nearby coins automatically for a few seconds.
 Duration and range increases with upgrades
   - Phase: Go through all obstacles for a few seconds.
 Does not include falls.
 Duration increases with upgrades
   - Boost: Move faster for a few seconds.
 While boosted, also gains Phase.
 Duration increases with upgrades
-  - Golden Coin: Increases coin value for a few seconds.
-Duration and Coin value multiplier increases with upgrades
+  - Golden Coin: Turn all coins to Ruby coins, which worth 10 coins.
+Duration increases with upgrades.

 ### Stages
 There are 3 type of environments in this game: Forest, Volcano and Sea.